cb125/Dynamics/README.md

 Kuhn, Jeremy.
 To appear.
 The dynamics of negative concord.
 To appear in *Linguistics and Philosophy*. https://ling.auf.net/lingbuzz/004165
 Split scope allows negative concord items to impose local licensing constraints and still check later for non-local constraints.
+Great example sentence: *I haven't published many papers, but they all appear in good journals*.

 Lassiter, Daniel and Noah Goodman.
 2017.
 Adjectival vagueness in a Bayesian model of interpretation.
 Synthese 194, 3801–3836. https://doi.org/10.1007/s11229-015-0786-1